tiagosampaio/Telegram-Bot-PHP/README.md

     require_once __DIR__ . '/vendor/autoload.php';

     /**
-     * Assuming you already have the token created using the [BotFather](https://telegram.me/BotFather) */
+     * Assuming you already have the token created using the BotFather.
+     */
     $token = '[SOME TOKEN HASH]';